Your browser version is no longer supported, so you may experience issues while using this site.

 10 must-visit markets in New South Wales

-From fresh produce to arts, crafts and antiques, here’s the low-down on ten of New South Wales’ best markets to visit.
+From fresh produce to arts, crafts and antiques, here’s the low-down on the ten best markets in New South Wales.

 1. Bathurst Artisan Market